 Hammer curls involve sitting on an incline bench, typically set at a 45-degree angle, while performing hammer curls.

-It’s important to know that the angle of the bench helps your arms stay in place and works your muscles better than regular hammer curls.
+It’s important to know that the bench’s angle helps your arms stay in place and works your muscles better than regular hammer curls.

 - An incline bench should be set at a comfortable angle, usually around 45 degrees.